solacecommunity/angular-solace-message-client/docs/site/features.md

 OAuth 2.0 enables secure login to the broker while protecting user credentials.
 Follow these steps to enable OAuth authentication:
 - Create an access token provider:
-  - Create a class that implements `OAuthAccessTokenProvider`.
+  - Provide a class that implements `OAuthAccessTokenProvider`.
-  - Register the class as Angular provider, either via `providers` array of the `@NgModule` or via the `providedIn` property of the `@Injectable` decorator.
-  - Implement the method `provide$` in your `OAuthAccessTokenProvider`.
+  - Implement the `provide$` method.
 The method should return an Observable that, when being subscribed, emits the user's access token, and then emits continuously when the token is renewed.
 It should never complete.
 Otherwise, the connection to the broker would not be re-established in the event of a network interruption.
-- Enable OAUTH and configure the access token in the config passed to `SolaceMessageClientModule.forRoot` or `SolaceMessageClient.connect`, as follows:
+- Enable OAUTH and configure the access token in the config passed to `provideSolaceMessageClient` or `SolaceMessageClient.connect`, as follows:
   - Set `SolaceMessageClientConfig.authenticationScheme` to `AuthenticationScheme.OAUTH2`.
   - Set `SolaceMessageClientConfig.accessToken` to the above provider class.